Skip to main content

 Evo Discovery

-• The URL of your Evo hub
+• The URL of your assigned Evo hub.

 The Evo Discovery endpoint provides this information.

-How to perform an Evo discovery request
+How to perform an Evo Discovery request

-1. Choose the Evo service codes for the APIs to be queried:
+1. Choose the Evo service code(s) for the APIs to be queried:

 • Block Model API → blockmodel